The English Curriculum follows the guidelines laid down in The National Curriculum.

 Our classrooms promote our strong ethos of reading around school with eye catching and inviting Book corners.
 Children are encouraged to have a wide and varied knowledge of authors through a progressive author study programme.
 Parents are also encouraged to support their child with their reading development by attending weekly reading mornings in their child’s class and filling in their child’s reading diary.

-At Cranmore we follow the Letters and Sounds Programme for phonic development.
+At Cranmore we follow the Bug Club Phonics Programme for phonic development.

 Teaching phonic skills has a high profile at Cranmore and as well as having a daily phonics session, these skills are also taught in the context of reading meaningful texts.
 The children learn a range of strategies to help them read independently with understanding and enjoyment.